Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Kentavious Caldwell-Pope included, will play at 8:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.
+The Denver Nuggets, Kentavious Caldwell-Pope included, take the court versus the Miami Heat at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-We're going to examine Caldwell-Pope's prop bets, using stats and trends to help you make good selections.
+If you'd like to make predictions on Caldwell-Pope's performance, we break down his available prop bets, using stats and trends, below.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat